How Car Insurance Works

 Doug Stockman • April 28, 2025

-It's like a financial safety net.
+It's like a financial forcefield that will cover damages.

 how does car insurance work